jackscottemery/razor-garden/src/site/notes/ENCYCLOPEDIA COPERNICA/- People/Harlin Bell.md

 “Best kind of ride.”

 Serafin can’t help but smile.
-“Okay, then, Miss Quintana.
+“Alright, then, Miss Quintana.
 What am I half-wrong about?”

 She raises a finger — hold, please — closes one of her displays, directs some Asimovs to the calculators out on the observation deck.
 She clearly enjoys making him wait.